hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I know, in fact I had to increase the loop count until a number appeared in the lowest test

 [18:48:32](#q5xAp34RYYyUKsUvOYNcfBWgzP2TdPL58Ib_TJp7e4k) <GiuseppeChillemi (GiuseppeChillemi)>:
-I think the tests will take the while night as I have increased to count operations from 2millions to 5 billions to see the result if the fastest test... Ì†ΩÌ∏Ö
+I think the tests will take the while night as I have increased to count operations from 2millions to 5 billions to see the result if the fastest test... üòÖ

 [18:49:31](#hV86l-1Py4krqTNT3whUXpgOhakpAjTTomN3kKbMVo0) <GiuseppeChillemi (GiuseppeChillemi)>:
 I think I shoud add divider and then multiply the result for some test

 [18:57:57](#5qIqdodvtzJu4FmKmv9vGC0-Rtiaqz5rQcdqhku3iNo) <GiuseppeChillemi (GiuseppeChillemi)>:
- * I think the tests will take the while night as I have increased to count operations from 2millions to 5 billions to see the result in the fastest test... Ì†ΩÌ∏Ö
+ * I think the tests will take the while night as I have increased to count operations from 2millions to 5 billions to see the result in the fastest test... üòÖ

 [19:12:10](#bNgjcSayn5y0NmVZ-RKNsrgzKFD0QM-jJsoqZlC2B6Q) <hiiamboris (@hiiamboris:tchncs.de)>:
 haha